Why do some Locks smell bad?

 ✔ Complete drying

-With the right habits, your locs can stay clean and fresh long-term.
+With the right actions, your Locks can stay clean and fresh for a long time.

 Frequently Asked Questions (FAQ)

-Often because of insufficient rinsing or incomplete drying.
+Often due to insufficient rinsing or incomplete drying.

 No. In most cases, the problem is reversible.